 If you put the time into it, finding a more affordable price for this breed should not be very difficult.

-And when you do land the deal you are looking for, make sure to question the breeder about his experience in the business and about the puppy’s parents.
+And when you do land the deal you are looking for, make sure to question the breeder about his experience in the business and the puppy’s parents.

 How to Find Reputable Griffonshire Breeders?